Yeshan-Wang/Hateful-Memes-Detection/README.md

 # Hateful-Memes-Detection
-This repository contains all code that has been used for my Master's Thesis on Hateful Memes Detection.
+This repository contains all code that has been used for my thesis project.
+The project aims to explore the impact of data augmentation, feature extraction by image captioning, text encoder selection, and ensemble learning on hateful meme detection.

 # Overview
 This repository assumes a Python project, with an Open License (MIT style).
 If any of these aspects are different from your project please make sure to change those accordingly.